klees/ILIAS/docs/development/maintenance.md

 as possible.
 Depending on the Authority, the Component, and your role in the community, you might be invited for a short talk to get to know you and your plans for the component better.
-* If the Product Manager and the Technical Board see no obstacles to your application, they table the Pull Request for the next Jour Fixe and merge it afterwards.
+* If the Product Manager and the Technical Board see no obstacles, ie. sees no reason to veto the change, to your application, they table the Pull Request for the next Jour Fixe and merge it afterwards.

 ## How Authority Assignments are Stored